 From dealing with unexpected medical costs to supporting adult children, Americans often find themselves facing expenses they weren’t anticipating in their golden years.
-Here are 27 ugly but honest facts about retirement, and advice on how you can save more money for your future.
+Plus, it’s harder to save for retirement today than it was 50 years ago.

 1. Some of Your Investment Success Will Be Left to Chance

 What happens in the market during the 10 years before and after your retirement date can play a significant role in how well-funded your portfolio is.

 “It’s difficult to replace lost money during this period of time, either because of time constraints or the loss of earned income,” said Patrick Daniels, a financial planner at Precedent Asset Management in Indianapolis.